inspire-eu-validation/view-service/wmts-1.0.0/at79-getcapabilities-layer-metadata-element.md

     * For each Layer element:

-      * Check that a [Metadata](#metadata) element is provided.
+      If exists a [Metadata](#metadata) element:

-      * Check that this element is populated with an URL allowing access to an unambiguous metadata record.
+      * Check that this element is populated in the "xlink:href" attribute with an URL allowing access to an unambiguous metadata record.
 The URL must be:
         * A HTTP/GET call to the GetRecordById operation of the Discovery service using the identifier of the metadata document.
         * A direct link to the metadata document.

       * Check that a valid response is returned calling to the provided URL.

+        In case of a csw:GetRecordByIdResponse document,
+        * Check that exists a gmd:MD_Metadata child element.

 **Reference(s)**:
 * [TG VS](./README.md#ref_TG_VS), Chapter 5.2.3.1, Requirement 79